ErdagEge/astrophage-tracker/README.md

 A sci-fi-inspired solar monitoring dashboard powered by real NASA data.

 Inspired by *Project Hail Mary*, **Astrophage Tracker** visualizes solar irradiance data across Earth and simulates the fictional energy-draining effects of "Astrophage."
-The dashboard fetches daily irradiance metrics from the NASA POWER API, plots interactive charts, and displays warning levels based on real-time energy fluctuations — all through a sleek mission console interface.
+The dashboard fetches daily irradiance metrics from the NASA POWER API, plots interactive charts, and displays warning levels based on real-time energy fluctuations.

 ---